-We evaluated the compliance of the accounting policies ZALANDO SE's executive directors applied in calculating the merchandise inventory and the timely recognition of write-downs with the regulations in IAS 2 (Inventories).
+We evaluated the compliance of the accounting policies ZALANDO SE's executive directors applied in calculating the merchandise inventory and the timely recognition of write-downs.

 We also analyzed the process used by ZALANDO SE's executive directors regarding the subsequent measurement of merchandise and gained an understanding of the process steps.